Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 Honda: There are a huge number of stores in Thailand!

 Komatsu: Exactly.
 More than in Japan.
-So when I went to Thailand, I was thrilled to share soul food with the Thai people.
-As you see in the center photo, Japanese people have opened high-end ramen shops, but they're packed with Thai reservations.
-The right photo shows a shop owned by a Thai person.
-They've researched it thoroughly and made it to a level where even Japanese people find it truly delicious.
-It's evolved tremendously.
+So when I visited Thailand, I was thrilled to share soul food with the locals.
+As shown in the center photo, Japanese-owned ramen shops here are high-end, yet packed with Thai reservations.
+The right photo shows a Thai-owned shop.
+They've researched meticulously, creating ramen so delicious even Japanese people rave about it.
+It's truly evolved.
 What about Singapore?

-Honda: I was genuinely surprised when I went to Singapore and saw how far it had come.
-When talking about the relationship between Singapore and Japanese brands, "Don Quijote" is indispensable.
+Honda: I was genuinely surprised when I visited Singapore myself.
+When discussing the relationship between Singapore and Japanese brands, "Don Quijote" is indispensable.
 It's completely different from the perception Japanese people have of Donki; it's a supermarket specializing in fresh produce.
 Under the brand "DON DON DONKI," they operate 16 stores.

 No matter which shopping mall you go to, Donki is there, just like Uniqlo.
 As a Japanese person, it's something to be proud of, but it operates in a completely different way than in Japan.
 Honestly, I never imagined going to Donki to buy ingredients for dinner.
 When points of contact with Japan become this accessible locally, it sparks interest in Japan among locals too.
 They might think, "I'll try eating the things I bought at Donki when I go to Japan."
 I believe this kind of opportunity exists.